Shayak7/PRODIGY_ML_01/README.md

 **Project Contents**

-*Data: The dataset used for this project is included in the repository.
+* Data: The dataset used for this project is included in the repository.
 It contains information about various features of houses and their corresponding sale prices.
+* Models: Linear Regression, Decision Tree Regressor, and Random Forest Regressor.
+* Results (accuracy):
+  * Linear Regression : Clearly the model underfits.
+  * Decision Tree Regressor :
+     * Train R2-score: 99.98 %
+     * Test R2-score: 93.16 %
+  * Random Forest Regressor :
+    *  Train R2-score: 98.36 %
+    * Test R2-score: 94.22 %